wrbs/mono-public/duniverse/dune_/doc/overview.rst

 interesting things are: libraries, executables, tests, documents to install, etc.

-We recommended organising your project to have exactly one library per directory.
+We recommend organising your project to have exactly one library per directory.
 You can have several executables in the same directory, as long as they share the same build configuration.
 If you'd like to have multiple executables with different configurations in the same directory, you will have